0422 428 584

 How long does it take to recover from a Google Business Profile suspension?

 Clean cases reinstate within 24 to 72 hours from the moment we file.
 Cases that need manual escalation typically take 48 hours to 2 weeks.
 Our fastest manual escalation came back in 2 days; the longest was 3.5 weeks, held up by client documentation delays.
-Outside Search Scope’s queue, Sterling Sky and Mike Blumenthal have both reported appeal timelines stretching to 5–6 weeks for some cases queued in early 2025.
+Outside Search Scope’s queue, Sterling Sky and Mike Blumenthal have both reported appeal timelines stretching to 5 to 6 weeks for some cases queued in early 2025.

 What documents do I need to provide to get reinstated in Australia?